isabelstoddart/Major-Studio-1/Project1QuantitativeData/PrototypeDescription.md

 I am going to use the neutral font for all the other text

-Feminine font: Dancing Script
+Feminine font: Savoye LET

-Neutral font: Aria
+Neutral font: Arial